ikjxt/CodeBrown/README.md

 - Two-factor authentication for user information security

   - To ensure user information security, the application implements two-factor authentication.

+- Real Time Messaging

+  - The application allows users to chat with each other in real time.

 **Expected Uses:**